yandex-cloud/yc-solution-library-for-aws/Database replication/README.md

 * Large objects (see Chapter 34) are not replicated.
 There is no workaround for that, other than storing data in normal tables.
 * Replication is only possible from base tables to base tables.
 That is, the tables on the publication and on the subscription side must be normal tables, not views, materialized views, partition root tables, or foreign tables.
 In the case of partitions, you can therefore replicate a partition hierarchy one-to-one, but you cannot currently replicate to a differently partitioned setup.
 Attempts to replicate tables other than base tables will result in an error.

+### Using AWS Database Migration Service
+Current version of AWS Database Migration Service is using `pglogical` extension to sync the data between PostgreSQL databases.
+Unfortunatly, Yandex Managed Database for PostgreSQL does not have that extension.
+Therefore you can't establish on-going replication but still can use that service for one-time migration purposes.
+[Here](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_SettingUp.html), you can find detailed instruction how to use AWS Database Migration Service for establish replication between PostgreSQL database.